-I’m not trying to blaspheme when I say this but the picture or image that came to mind when walking towards the Lincolm Memorial on Sunday to enjoy music, see stars of screen and stage, and to listen to Barack Obama speak was one of the people arriving to listen to Jesus, when he gave the sermon on the mount.
+I’m not trying to blaspheme when I say this but the picture or image that came to mind when walking towards the Lincoln Memorial on Sunday to enjoy music, see stars of screen and stage, and to listen to Barack Obama speak was one of the people arriving to hear Jesus, when he gave the sermon on the mount.

 Two days before he is inaugurated as the 44th President of the USA, Barack Obama, his wife Michelle and their two daughters Malia and Sasha are due to make an appearance at the pre-inauguration event.

 Stars of screen and music, including Bruce Springsteen, Stevie Wonder, Mary J. Blige, Jamie Foxx, Denzel Washington, Shakira, U2 and many more performed songs and delivered readings to the enormous crowd that stretched from the steps of the Lincoln Memorial to the Washington Monument.

 The crowd, estimated to be around 500,000 waited patiently for hours.
 We didn’t however, being the laid back types, we arrived just as Denzel was delivering the first reading.

 We did, however, manage to weave our way down as close as we could to the reflecting pool, and position ourselves in front of one of the Jumbo screens, thus ensuring we had a good view of the proceedings.

 It was another freezing cold day in Washington DC, but that didn’t dampen the mood of the spectators or the dignitaries.

 The air was pulsating with excitement as we waited for the man himself to take to the microphone and every time the camera panned to show him on the monitors, there were cheers and whoops of delight, especially as he sang along to songs like “American Pie” performed by Garth Brooks.
 Stevie slammed, and Beyonce (minus the usual bounce) but looking and sounding every bit the elegant songstress she can be thrilled the crowd.